mariem-trabelsi/mariem-trabelsi/README.md

-#  Bienvenue sur mon profil GitHub !
+#  Welcome to my GitHub profile!

-Je m'appelle **Meriem Trabelsi**, élève ingénieur @ISI Tunis Manar, passionnée par la création de solutions technologiques innovantes.
-J’aime travailler sur des projets qui combinent rigueur technique et impact pratique, comme des applications web ou des systèmes d’automatisation.
+My name is **Meriem Trabelsi**, an engineering student at **ISI Tunis Manar**, passionate about building innovative tech solutions.
+I enjoy working on projects that combine technical rigor with real-world impact, such as web applications or automation systems.

-## 👀 Compteur de vues
+## 👀  View Counter
 ![Visites](https://visitor-badge.laobi.icu/badge?page_id=mariem-trabelsi.mariem-trabelsi)